Calvine UFO photograph: Discovery of the Calvine photograph

 In 2018, Clarke renewed his investigation into the sighting, seeking to locate both the missing photographs and the witnesses.
-His interest was sparked by a Defence Intelligence Officer's claim that the witnesses had photographed a classified U.S. black project platform that to this day remains Top Secret.
-This source suggested the platform had been flown from RAF Machrihanish, escorted by UK and U.S. aircraft, and the photos had been carefully kept out of the public domain.
+His interest was sparked by a Defence Intelligence officer's claim that the witnesses had photographed a classified U.S. black project platform that to this day remains Top Secret.
+This source suggested the platform had been flown from RAF Machrihanish, escorted by U.K. and U.S. aircraft, and the photos had been carefully kept out of the public domain.

 Clarke and a small team of researchers, including Vinnie Adams, Matthew Illsley, and Giles Stevens, worked to uncover further details of the Calvine sighting undertaking interviews with former MoD staff; conducting public searches; and publishing updates throughout 2020 and 2021.
-In 2020, the Scottish UFOlogist Straiph Wilson launched a search via a local newspaper for the hill walkers who had witnessed the sighting however no one came forward.
+In 2020, the Scottish ufologist Straiph Wilson launched a search via a local newspaper for the witnesses; however, no one came forward.

 Redacted version of a handwritten summary of the Calvine sighting from September 1990, released by the UK National Archives in 2009.

 A handwritten summary of the Calvine incident released by the MOD in 2009 (TNA DEFE 24/1940/1 – page 113) briefly mentioned that a report of the sighting had been passed to "RAF Press Officer, Pitreavie MHQ", however the name and phone number of the person concerned had been redacted.
 Clarke was able to track down the person in the post at the time; retired RAF Press Officer Craig Lindsay, who he first contacted in August 2021.
-In their first phone call Lindsay he told Clarke: “I’ve been waiting for someone to call me about this for 30 years!"
-Over the course of a number of interviews, Lindsay revealed that the Record had provided him with a print of one of the images along with contact details for one of the witnesses.
+In their first phone call Lindsay told Clarke: “I’ve been waiting for someone to call me about this for 30 years!"
+Over the course of a number of interviews, Lindsay revealed that the Daily Record had provided him with a print of one of the images along with contact details for one of the witnesses.
 Lindsay had phoned the witness, who turned out to be working in a hotel in Pitlochry, and interviewed them over the phone.
 He then typed up a short report of his findings which he faxed, along with a photocopy of the image provided by the Daily Record, to the MOD in London at which point he was told to 'leave it to London'.